Our 50 Best Christmas Recipes

 Yes, you can make this dish any day of the week, and it happens to make for the perfect Christmas dinner.
 The key to this roasted chicken is seasoning it long before you start cooking so that it will create a juicier roast.

 Garlic Mashed Potatoes

-When in doubt, deciding to make mashed potatoes is never a bad idea, as it's an easy crowd-pleaser that pairs well with any classic main course on Christmas.
+When in doubt, deciding to make mashed potatoes is never a bad idea, as they pair well with any classic main course on Christmas.
 You can customize the creamy side dish however you like, whether you add garlic, freshly chopped chives, bacon, sautéed spinach, roasted onions, or even peppers.

 Get our recipe for Garlic Mashed Potatoes.

 This green bean casserole stays true to the classic side dish recipe you most likely know and love already, but we swap in fresh ingredients you won’t find in the original soup label recipe.
 This is one throwback side dish that never goes out of style.

 Get our recipe for a Green Bean Casserole.